 You spend most of your life working, saving, and planning for retirement.
 The last thing you want is to give a large portion of your savings to the IRS.
 But that’s what will happen if you go into retirement without making tax planning a major part of your retirement saving.
 Financial advisers will tell you that earning and saving is only a portion of your retirement planning.
 The other part is working with a financial planner to make your savings as tax efficient as possible.

-- Work Income: If somebody paid you, you owe taxes.
+- Work Income: If somebody pays you, you owe taxes.
 This includes money as a salaried or hourly employee, an independent contractor, or just a side business.
-This includes income that somebody prepays to you, income paid to a third party for work you did, income your earned outside the United States, bonuses, and awards, and even that special company trip as a reward for blowing out your sales quota—it’s all taxable.
-See IRS Publication 525 for a complete list.
+This includes income that somebody prepays to you, income paid to a third party for work you did, income you earned outside the United States, bonuses, and awards, and even that special company trip as a reward for blowing out your sales quota—it’s all taxable.

 - Regular Investments: If you sell investments, any gains are taxable that year and are counted as part of your annual income.
 This could include brokerage accounts, real estate, bank products, and a host of other assets.

 - IRAs can be Roth or Traditional.
-A Roth IRA is taxable when you contribute and comes with no tax advantage upfront.
-A Traditional IRA is taxable when the money is withdrawn and come with a tax deduction when you contribute but you don’t pay taxes on the initial contributions.
+Contributions to a Roth IRA remain taxable when you contribute, offering no tax advantage upfront.
+A Traditional IRA is taxable when the money is withdrawn and comes with an upfront tax deduction because you pay no taxes on money used for contributions.

 - 401(k): Contributions to a 401(k) come from pre-tax dollars.
 The money you contribute doesn’t show up as income on your W-2 at the end of the year.
 But most retirement accounts, with the exception of Roth accounts, are counted as income and that makes them taxable.

 This is a general synopsis but to really drill down on this, you might need some help from a financial planner.

 Stay in the 12% Tax Bracket